kensanata/mastodon-archive/contrib/README.md

 ## `upgrade_python-mastodon.sh` (by Izzy)
 A script intended to upgrade outdated versions of `Mastodon.py` when installed via your Linux distribution's package manager.
-As of this writing, mastodon-backup requires at least v1.5.1 of it for full functionality.
-It will work with v1.5.0 but then lack sone features (e.g. bookmark operations are not available).
+As of this writing, mastodon-backup requires at least v1.5.1 for full functionality.
+It will work with v1.5.0 with reduced functionality (e.g. bookmark operations are not available).
 Some distributions ship even older versions.
 We explicitly decided against requiring a specific version in the package's dependencies as that would make the package unavailable for many LTS distributions, while the underlying